 One of the first things guests will notice once seated at their table is the centerpiece.
 It sets the mood for the venue and calls to order the decorative design for the rest of the room.
 To gather ideas for floral centerpieces, look to your color scheme.
 For elegant and sophisticated designs, uses smaller blooms (garden roses, tulips) in lush shades.
 Or forgo flowers for more unique centerpiece arrangements like bowls of fresh fruit in vibrant colors or distinctly shaped vases filled with natural elements like moss, dried leaves and stalks of wheat (perfect for the eco-conscious couple).
 If it’s the romantic ambiance of soft lighting, use tall and short pillar candles interspersed on the table base.
 For more wedding decorations

 ideas visit our image gallery and be inspired.Place Cards

-Although the wedding stationary went out months ago, you can still welcome your guests with elegantly printed place cards.
-Calligraphy on heavy stock gives an sophisticated feel to a seated meal, while letterpress on colored stock adds a bit of personality.
+Although the wedding stationery went out months ago, you can still welcome your guests with elegantly printed place cards.
+Calligraphy on heavy stock gives a sophisticated feel to a seated meal, while letterpress on colored stock adds a bit of personality.
 For a touch of whimsy, play with paper shapes (circles vs. squares), experiment with texture (recycled cotton) and sample decorative or seasonal motifs (flowers, acorns, fruit) to adorn a basic ivory place card.
 Lighting